Expert Hot Tub Filters Guide - Everything You Need To Know

 Published on

-Hot tub filters keep your spa water free of debris and dirt.
-They have an essential role in reducing the risk of hot tub system damage and providing a pleasant breathing experience.
+Hot tub filters keep spa water free of debris and dirt.
+They are essential in reducing the risk of hot tub system damage and providing a pleasant breathing experience.

 Most hot tub owners know the importance of using chlorine or bromine to keep the water clean, but what about filters?
 How often do they need cleaning?
 Do you need to replace them when they have deteriorated?